buzzn/core/README-docker.md

 Run `docker-compose up --build`.
 That is usually only required when changing the `Gemfile` or the `Dockerfile`.

+#### Starting the sidekiq worker

+This starts the worker inside the Rails application container:

+`docker exec -it core_web_1 bundle exec sidekiq`

+#### Starting clockwork (cron replacement)

+This starts the worker inside the Rails application container:

+`docker exec -it core_web_1 bundle exec clockwork config/clock.rb`

 #### Create Release Image

 - the fast way: